Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

-where $R$ is the curvature scalar of the pseudo-Riemannian manifold $\left(M,g\right)$.
-Up to the ``cosmological'' correction proportional to $\sqrt{g}$, this Einstein-Hilbert Lagrangian is the only possibility. $\mathcal{L}_{g}$ is essentially a first-order Lagrangian because the second-order terms contained in $R$ form a total-divergence expression.
-There are also Palatini-like models (affine-metric theories of gravitation among them \cite{6,7,8,9}) where the gravitational degrees of freedom are described by the pair $\left(g,\Gamma\right)$, i.e., by the metric tensor and affine connection considered as independent variables.
-There are also minimal models opposite to the Einstein-Hilbert model, namely those based on the affine connection alone as a gravitation variable.
-Such theories were investigated by Eddington, Schr\"odinger and Kijowski \cite{15}.
-All those models admit first-order Lagrangians invariant under ${\rm Diff}(M)$.

 No doubt the dominant theory is the conventional Einstein relativity based on $g$ alone as a ``gravitational'' variable.
-It is simplest in that it does not involve ``metafields'' like the connection form which is not an inhabitant of the universe of usual bundles over $M$.
-(The connection form is an $L\left(n,\mathbb{R}\right)$-valued differential form on $FM$).
-The most popular answer given by physicists to the above questions 1--4 is based on the Einstein theory; this answer may be formulated as follows:
+It is simplest in that it does not involve ``metafields'' like the connection form which is not an inhabitant of the universe of usual bundles over $M$ (the connection form is an $L\left(n,\mathbb{R}\right)$-valued differential form on $FM$).
+The most popular answer given by physicists to the above questions 1--4 is based on the Einstein theory and it may be formulated as follows.
 The metric tensor $g$ is a minimal self-interacting field.
 The assumption of a first-order variational dynamics distinguishes the bundles of symmetric second-order tensors $ST^{0}_{2}M$, $ST^{2}_{0}M$ as dominant elements of the universe of all associated bundles of $FM$.
 Gravitons are the most fundamental bosons.
 They exist autonomously in a bare manifold.
 Any system of fields including $g$ admits a ${\rm Diff}(M)$-invariant variational dynamics, i.e., it can exist without any absolute objects.
 Lagrangians of all ``physical'' fields involve $g$, thus, the metric tensor provides a mathematical description of the ``universal gravity'' through which all kinds of fields (elementary particles) are coupled together even if all other interactions are ``switched off''.
 The fundamental character of gravity is reflected exactly by the fact that it can be never ``switched off''. $\mathcal{L}_{g}$ is not quadratic in $g$, thus, the field $g$ is a self-interacting (self-gravitating) kernel of the physical reality.

 There exists a popular opinion that there are no other kernels of this type.
 In this way the bundles $ST^{0}_{2}M$, $ST^{2}_{0}M$ acquire the physically privileged position within the bosonic universe.
 We are faced with a characteristic dualism of two kinds of fields: geometrical (gravitational) and physical (material).
 The first group consists of the metric tensor and of its concomitants.
 This means that the metric tensor $g$ seems to be something fundamental and exceptional, exactly as in theories involving absolute objects.
 It survives the Einstein-Hilbert revolution (the postulate of general covariance).